Left or Right?

 The safest thing to do is to strengthen your dog’s core before joining your agility, canicross, working /service dog training, or at the very least join a conditioning programme to enable you to work safely alongside it.

-Developed by the Canine Conditioning Academy the Foundation, Intermediate and Advanced Core Conditioning Programmes are a series of science-based exercises bridging the gap between Canine Physical therapies and Sport Specific Training.
+Core conditioning fills the gap between Canine Physical therapies and Sport Specific Training.

-They are slow, controlled, low impact exercises designed to gently and safely target and address muscular weakness in your dog’s body which makes these programme suitable for dogs of all ages and abilities.
-My youngest graduate is 8 months, my oldest 14 years!
+They are slow, controlled, low impact exercises designed to gently and safely target and address muscular weakness in your dog’s body which makes these programme suitable for dogs from 12 weeks+ .
+My oldest graduate is 14 years!

 I teach you how to strengthen your dog’s core by improving coordination, strength, mental and physical agility, flexibility, fitness, and muscle function in the same way as your personal trainer would.